• Skip to primary navigation

 Remove Ads

 These delicious Korean chicken thighs are marinated in a sweet and smoky chili paste called gochujang and make an easy weeknight meal.
-Serve them with a side of rice or cauliflower rice for a full meal.
+Serve them with a side of rice for a full meal.
 You will LOVE them!

 4